FeNriR0077/Email-security/README.md

 ## About mailcheck

 - What is mailMeta?
-mailcheck is an email header analyzer tool that detects whether your emailis spoofed or not.
+Mailcheck is an email header analyzer tool that detects whether your emailis spoofed or not.
 This help in detection of phishing and spammed mails.

- - What are the information revealed by the mailcheck? mailcheck parses the following headers:
+ - What are the information revealed by the mailcheck?
+Mailcheck parses the following headers:

    * Message-ID
    * SPF-Record